dotnet/orleans/Step-by-step-Tutorials/Failure-Handling.md

 Now if say a player fails to add the game to itself, you don't need to kill all players and the game and start from scratch, you simply reset the state of other players which added the game to themselves and reset the state of the `Game` and `GameManager` if required and redo your work or declare failure.
 If you can deal with adding the game to the player later on, you can continue and retry doing that again in a reminder or at some other game call like `Finish()` method of the game.

 This is faster since you are not recreating any actors and state resets can be very fast and easy if you do them in memory, even if you read it from storage you are at least saving the time which is spent on killing and recreating the actors.

-All this said, It is possible to create supervisors and even other OTP concepts for Orleans if you use a unified interface and messages to communicate like how its done in [Orleankka](https://github.com/OrleansContrib/Orleankka) and also server side interseptors can be used to implement some of them even without unified interfaces.
-It comes to your preference of the model to use.

-As an example if you want to create something like GenServer of Erlang/OTP in Orleans to manage resources, you need to define the callbacks in some way and since we can not serialize lambda expressions across silos yet, you either have to register and find the methods using reflection or use functional interfaces like those in Orleankka.

 ## A note on grain storage